Samoa Discovering: Scouting the Hidden Paradise of the Pacific Islands

 Located in Lufilufi, within the political district of Atua, Piula Cave Pool is just 26 km east of the capital, Apia, accessible via the picturesque coastal road.
 This natural wonder comprises two blue-green, fish-filled freshwater grottoes just meters from the sea.
 Brave swimmers can navigate between them through a challenging 3-meter underwater passage shrouded in darkness.
 Despite its proximity to the shoreline, visitors are enchanted by the refreshing coolness of the cave’s water.
 Both tourists and locals flock to dive into the Fatumea Cave Pool of Piula Theological College.
 The cave pool welcomes visitors from Monday to Saturday, operating from 8 am to 4 pm (closed on Sundays).
 Admission fees are $5 for adults and $3 for children.

-Piula Cave Pool In Samoa
+Piula Cave Pool in Samoa

 Piula Cave Pool – Image From Shutterstock